AlgoVerdict

 Broker VPS vs. Independent Provider

 Many of the brokers we have tested offer a free VPS above a certain volume or balance threshold — convenient and latency-optimised, but subject to conditions.
 An independent Forex VPS provider typically costs USD 5–30/month and gives you full control.
 Which brokers include a free VPS is documented in our broker reviews.
+For a direct provider comparison, see Best VPS for MT4/MT5 & forex EAs.

 Conclusion

 Anyone running EAs seriously cannot avoid a VPS.
 Latency and stability are the decisive factors — not price.
 Check first whether your broker offers a suitable free VPS; if not, a specialist provider in the right data centre is well worth the cost.
+Which VPS is worth it for EA trading is covered in our VPS comparison.